Dashboard description

 We can analyze the following data:

-• Volatility: standard deviation of the latencies divided by the average.
-Having a low variability means that we have a stable network.
+- Volatility: the volatility is calculated using the maximum and minimum values in the data range.
+Having a low volatility means that we have a stable network.

 Volatility formula: